Mechazo11/moveit2_jazzy_ws/README.md

 ![Apache 2.0 License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)

-# Moveit2 Jazzy Ros2 workspace
+# Moveit2 ROS2 Jazzy Workspace

 This is a ROS 2 Jazzy workspace that brings together all the ```jazzy``` packages for Moveit2 software stack.
 It can then be readily used with Gazebo, Open 3D Engine software simulation engines or any other ROS 2 software that depends on moveit2.